cbg-ethz/haploclique/README.md

-### Attention: This is an academic proof of concept implementation.
 <h1 align="center">
 <img src="https://github.com/armintoepfer/haploclique/blob/master/haploclique_logo.png?raw=true" alt="HaploClique"/></h1>
 We present a novel method to reconstruct the structure of a viral quasispecies from NGS data.